The Definition Of Bullying: A Timeless Behavior With New Tools & Technology

 - Takes a village to correct

-Highlighting the behaviors instead of demonizing the bullies themselves could be one strategy.
+Highlighting the causes and behaviors instead of demonizing the bullies themselves could be one strategy.
 (The same approach, incidentally, may benefit how we treat felons.)

-While there is some kind of justice in calling out and ridiculing bullies, that’s a lot like spanking kids for hitting.
+While there is some kind of justice in calling out and ridiculing bullies, that’s a lot like screaming at children for screaming at other children.
 Your reaction to any of this is a matter of personal philosophy and politics, but the big idea is to address the ecology that produces the problem, rather than playing whack-a-mole every time it surfaces.
 It’s not easy, but neither is spending two hours every morning responding to the previous evening’s middle school facebook blow-up.